PrestBlake25/Applied-AI-System-Project/README.md

 	 Score: <number>
 	 Genre: <genre>, Mood: <mood>, Energy: <value>
 	 Match: <explanation>

+Do you want to end the program? (yes/no):
 ```

 Note: exact songs and scores may vary over time due to live API retrieval and fallback behavior.